 We love our new home in London, truly.
 And there are some benefits to renting, like the other day when we noticed that there’s a drain pipe outside that always, always has water trickling down inside it, and our curiosity about it was purely academic.
 (Okay, let’s be honest.
 It wasn’t purely academic.
 We had to physically restrain each other from climbing onto the five-story roof to investigate.
 But there is something reassuring about knowing that for once we aren’t the roof’s emergency contacts in a rainstorm.)

 In the meantime — in direct, shameless backlash to the whole lack of control state of affairs — I dug up the remaining gems from the photos that helped inspire our kitchen renovation in NJ.
 It’s not my usual thing to post other people’s photos here, but I really want you to have these all in one place.
 I’ve managed to lose track of quite a few of the sources, which is why I’m not handing these over directly to my new BFF Pinterest.
-But many of the photos are linked to their sources, so please click through, poke around on the source sites, and bestow any adoration on the creators of these beauties.
 Next week I’m going to take this side street a few steps farther and post some bathroom and living space inspiration as well.
 Then back to the usual (spice) grind(er).